 When you visit our Site, some information such as your Internet protocol address, Internet service provider, operating system, the Site from which you arrived, and the time and date of your visit may be collected automatically as part of the software operation of this Site.
 This intake of information is not personally identifiable.
-Touro College uses this information solely for internal marketing purposes, for example, to see what pages are most frequently visited in order to improve the Site.
+Touro University uses this information solely for internal marketing purposes, for example, to see what pages are most frequently visited in order to improve the Site.
 After it is used for internal marketing purposes, this information is discarded.

 We also collect information through the use of a technology called "cookies."
-A cookie is a small file that a web site can send to your browser, which is then stored on your system by your browser.
-The use of cookie technology on Touro College is solely for internal marketing purposes.
+A cookie is a small file that a website can send to your browser, which is then stored on your system by your browser.
+The use of cookie technology on Touro University is solely for internal marketing purposes.
 If you are uncomfortable accepting cookies from our Site or any other, you can set your browser to notify you when a Site attempts to send you a cookie, giving you the opportunity to decide for yourself whether or not to accept the cookie.
 You can also set your browser to turn off cookies.